ggodderi/AI-Projects/SpaceInvadersCursor/README.md

    - Maximum 5 bullets on screen at once
    - Invaders speed up as their numbers decrease
    - Each level increases invader speed
+   - Invaders periodically drop bombs that can destroy your tank
+   - You can shoot bombs to destroy them before they hit your tank
-   - Game ends if invaders reach the bottom or hit your ship
+   - Game ends if invaders reach the bottom, hit your tank, or a bomb hits your tank

 ## Game Structure